-Given its features and benefits, whole life insurance can be a great option for some – while the higher priced premium can be a turn-off for others.
+Given its features and benefits, whole life can be a great option for some who may want to build cash value or have a policy that last your entire life, while the higher priced premium can be a turn-off for others.

-So, who might want to consider going with whole life insurance?
+So, who might want to consider going with permanent insurance?

 Some good candidates could include those who are:

 - Looking for protection for their entire lifetime

 - Want to build up tax-advantaged savings, while at the same time ensuring protection

 - Want the assurance of a guaranteed premium amount